 There are plenty of free podcasts to choose from where they interview millionaires and people who may have started worse than you.
 There’s Mixergy, Entrepreneur on Fire, Eventual Millionaire, Addicted 2 Success, The School of Greatness, The Art of Charm, and many more.

-One person in particular who may help you a lot is James Altucher.
+One person who may help a lot is James Altucher.
 He’s gone through the ringer as well and come out on top.
 He’s made millions and lost it all numerous times.
 He’s been a psychological wreck.
 He’s been severely depressed.
 Yet he’s made it through it all and he’s back on top, wealthy, and happy.
 His book Choose Yourself was made for people like you.
-I’ve read it and there are some great stories and exercises that I think can really help you.
+There are some great stories and exercises that can boost your mood and happiness right now.

-It’s too hard to summarize his book in one sentence, but if I had to, I’d say it’s about giving as much value as you can to others without asking for anything back.
+Give as value as to others without asking for anything back.
 If you do this with people worse off than you or people who are successful and can help you later in life, you start realizing the blessings you’re taking for granted, you start feeling better, and you get more of what you want later down the line.

 His interview on the James Altucher podcast also shook me to my core with other stories and reminded me that there were people that were worse off than me:

-If you really want an article from me on it, I wrote one here (but it’s not nearly as good as Jon’s): https://www.
+If you want an article from me on similar issues, I wrote one on Steven Aitchison’s site..

-After hearing hundreds of stories of people who were worse off than me and went on to do better (Helen Keller, Slyvestor Stallone, etc.), it really changed my attitude.
-I also learned to see all the things I was grateful for but took for granted (being born in the U.S. rather than any of the other hundreds of countries out there).<
+After hearing hundreds of stories of people who were worse off than me and went on to do better (Arnold Schwarzenegger, Slyvestor Stallone, etc.), it changed my attitude.
+I also learned to see all the things I was grateful for but took for granted (being born in the U.S. rather than any of the other hundreds of countries out there).

 As far as dating goes, The Mating Grounds podcast helped a lot for me.
 It’s for males, but there are many episodes with advice applicable for females too.